lessp/react-ml-minimal-template/README.md

-# ReasonReact (React for OCaml) Minimal Starter Template
+# React for OCaml Minimal Starter Template

 This is a minimal starter template for a ReasonReact project.
+Using `bun`, `vite` and `dune`.

+Clone the repository and run the following commands to get started.

-### Install the Dune Developer Preview:
+### Install the [Dune Developer Preview](https://preview.dune.build/) (if you haven't already):

 ```sh
 curl -fsSL https://get.dune.build/install | sh